-- (3) Should a member of the doctoral commission retire or be unable to participate in its proceedings for compelling reasons over a longer period of time, she or he shall be replaced by the Committee for Doctoral Examinations in accordance with Paragraph 2. - (4) The tasks of the doctoral commission include: - a) the evaluation of the doctoral thesis based on the available reviews and any statements in accordance with Section 8, Paragraph 5 that may have been submitted. - b) the scheduling and conducting of the oral examination, - c) the grading of the oral examination, - d) the determining of an overall grade in consideration of the individual grades that have been conferred for the doctoral thesis and the oral examination according to Sections 11 and 12. - (5) The doctoral commission meets in camera. - (6) The doctoral commission draws its decisions with the majority of its electorate.
+- (3) In deviation from paragraph 2 the Committee for Doctoral Examinations may in well founded cases appoint a doctoral commission in which only two of the reviewers and additional professors are members of the department. - (4) Should a member of the doctoral commission retire or be unable to participate in its proceedings for compelling reasons over a longer period of time, she or he shall be replaced by the Committee for Doctoral Examinations in accordance with Paragraph 2. - (5) The tasks of the doctoral commission include: - a) the evaluation of the doctoral thesis based on the available reviews and any statements in accordance with Section 8, Paragraph 5 that may have been submitted. - b) the scheduling and conducting of the viva, - c) the grading of the viva, - d) the determining of an overall grade in consideration of the individual grades that have been conferred for the doctoral thesis and the viva according to Sections 11 and 12. - (6) The doctoral commission meets in camera. - (7) The doctoral commission draws its decisions with the majority of its electorate.
 All decisions on the grading of a performance are taken in open vote, abstention is not admissible.

-§ 10 Decisions on the Doctoral Thesis and Scheduling of the Oral Examination
+§ 10 Decisions on the Doctoral Thesis and Scheduling of the Viva

-- (1) After the period of stasis has ended the doctoral commission decides whether the doctoral thesis is accepted, rejected, or returned to the candidate, whether the candidate is admitted to the oral examination and determines the grade for the doctoral thesis.
+- (1) After the period of stasis has ended the doctoral commission decides whether the doctoral thesis is accepted, rejected, or returned to the candidate, whether the candidate is admitted to the viva and determines the grade for the doctoral thesis.
 If the doctoral thesis is accepted, one of the following grades shall be conferred:

 - Outstanding (summa cum laude)

 - Very good (magna cum laude)

 - Good (cum laude)

 - Sufficient (rite).

 The grade "summa cum laude" may only be conferred for a doctoral thesis on condition that it has been unanimously graded with "summa cum laude" by both reviewers and that it has not been returned to the doctoral candidate for revision and re-submission prior to its final grading.
-If the doctoral thesis is rejected, the doctoral commission shall declare the doctoral procedure as failed without scheduling an oral examination and state the reasons for their decision.
+If the doctoral thesis is rejected, the doctoral commission shall declare the doctoral procedure as failed without scheduling a viva and state the reasons for their decision.
 The Chair of the Committee for Doctoral Examinations shall notify the doctoral candidate of both the rejection and the reasons for it in writing.

-- (2) After the doctoral thesis has been accepted, the chair of the doctoral commission shall inform the doctoral candidate of its decision and schedule date and time of the oral examination in consultation with her or him.
-The oral examination should take place within four months after the submission of the last review.
+- (2) After the doctoral thesis has been accepted, the chair of the doctoral commission shall inform the doctoral candidate of its decision and schedule date and time of the viva in consultation with her or him.
+The viva should take place within four months after the submission of the last review.
 Upon request, the Chair of the Committee for Doctoral Examinations shall decide on any justified exceptions.
-The chair of the doctoral commission shall distribute the invitation to the oral examination. - (3) If the dissertation is returned to the candidate for revisions, the oral exam shall not be scheduled until the revised dissertation has been submitted and reviewed and the period of stasis according to Section 8, Paragraph 5 has ended. - (4) Should the doctoral candidate declare to waive the oral examination, she or he has failed the doctoral procedure.
+The chair of the doctoral commission shall distribute the invitation to the viva. - (3) If the dissertation is returned to the candidate for revisions, the viva shall not be scheduled until the revised dissertation has been submitted and reviewed and the period of stasis according to Section 8, Paragraph 5 has ended. - (4) Should the doctoral candidate declare to waive the viva, she or he has failed the doctoral procedure.
 The doctoral candidate must be notified by the Chair of the Committee for Doctoral Examinations in writing.